RebelTechnology/OwlServer/web/api/README.md

 #### POST /session
 To authenticate, send a JSON object like the below in the body of the request:

-    { "nonce": "some large random number", "passwordHash": "hash" }
+    { "nonce": "some large random number", "apiKeyHash": "hash" }

 * `nonce` should be a different large random number sent along with each authentication request;
-* `passwordHash` is the SHA256 hash of the result of the concatenation of the `nonce` and the API password.
-The below is the reference code to generate the hash in Node.js: require('crypto').createHash('sha256').update(nonce + apiPassword).digest('hex');
+* `apiKeyHash` is the SHA256 hash of the result of the concatenation of the `nonce` and the API key.
+Below is the reference code to generate the hash in Node.js: require('crypto').createHash('sha256').update(nonce + apiKey).digest('hex');

 #### Accessing protected resources
 Whenever the user wants to access a protected route or resource, the user agent